django-salesforce/django-salesforce/README.rst

 the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 3.9 to 3.12, Django 2.2 to 5.1.
-(Tested also with Python 3.13rc1)
+Python 3.9 to 3.13, Django 2.2 to 5.2.

-Use with Django 5.1 or 4.2(LTS) requires currently an enteprise license key DJSF_LICENSE_KEY unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
+Use with Django 5.2(LTS) requires currently an enteprise license key DJSF_LICENSE_KEY unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
 The license keys are available to sponsors.
 Use with a pre-release Django version is free.

 ..
-Both versions will be free automatically in Django-salesforce 5.2 when a key will be
+The version 5.2 < 5.2.15 will be free automatically in Django-salesforce 6.0 when a key will be
-.. required for Django 5.2.
+.. required for Django 6.0.
 Use with pre-release Django versions is free. see more in wiki

 Quick Start